embedded-systems-design/EGR314DataSheetTemplate/docs/02-Component-Selection/Component-Selection.md

     | 50HZ-16kHZ range good                                          | No wire leads     |
     | Omnidirectional                                                | Less install flexibility |
     | Ready to ship                                                  | Higher price

+**Choice:** Option 1: CMEJ-4618-42-L010

+**Rationale:** It is the most flexible option as it would allow us to reolcate the microphone outside the an enclosure since it comes with wire leads out of the box.
+It is also the least expensive option, but if the 7 week lead time is not enough time to receive it before the end of the semester, then the MO093803-1 would be a decent alternative with a good frequency range and slighly more complicated assembly.